Skip to Content

 Although science has long determined that cooking affects the nutritional value of foods in different ways, many people assume that eating raw vegetables like broccoli is the healthiest choice.

 It can be very difficult to compare the nutritional value of raw vs cooked foods (4) because there are so many factors that influence the result of cooking.
-Everything from the way the vegetable is stored and prepared to the length of cooking time and the type of cooking pot can affect the outcome of a nutritional analysis.
+Everything from how the vegetable is stored and prepared to the cooking time and the type of cooking pot can affect the results of a nutritional analysis.

-A 2019 USDA study set out to determine the best way to prepare broccoli at home to retain the most cancer-fighting flavonoids like the glycosides.
+A 2019 USDA study set out to determine the best way to prepare broccoli at home to retain the most cancer-fighting compounds, such as glycosides.
 Home preparation is key because many nutritional studies are done in laboratories with methods that cannot be replicated at home.
 That means your results cannot compare to the lab results.
 But by using home-cooking methods, this study provides a better indication of how to retain flavonoids, especially the cancer-fighting glycosides, in your own diet.

 The study compared the flavonoid content of raw broccoli with the results after cooking using 3 common methods: